wp-plugins/faviroll/readme.txt

 * OPT = Optimization
 * CLN = Cleanup/Refactoring
 * OTH = Other

+= 0.5.1 =
+* OPT: The favicon from own site is now the default icon for bookmarks without a favicon.
+* OPT: Countdown box while refeshing favicons from foreign sites for better feedback.

 = 0.5 =
 * FEA: Complete redesign of the backend-panel with many customizing options and usability improvements